yt-project/yt/doc/source/analyzing/saving_data.rst

   * generic array data

-In the case of projections, slices, and profiles, reloaded data can be used to remake plots using the methods decribed in :ref:`how-to-make-plots`.
+In the case of projections, slices, and profiles, reloaded data can be used to remake plots.
+For information on this, see :ref:`remaking-plots`.

 .. _saving-data-containers: